ssssota/msw-connect-web/README.md

 🚧 And server-side mocking is currently not supported either.
 (Because MSW has no support for Node.js `globalThis.fetch`. [mswjs/interceptors#283](https://github.com/mswjs/interceptors/pull/283))

+If you want to mock on the server-side, you can use [connect-web-mock-interceptor](https://www.npmjs.com/package/connect-web-mock-interceptor).

 ## Usage

 Install package.